Key Requirements for HAZMAT Transportation Employees

 HAZMAT Training Requirements

-As laid down by the Hazardous Materials Regulations, a hazmat employer must train and certify each one of his hazmat employees before they can begin handling, maintaining, or transporting any hazardous materials.
+As laid down by the Hazardous Materials Regulations, a hazmat employer must train and certify each of their hazmat employees before they can begin handling, maintaining, or transporting any hazardous materials.
 Refresher training is also a requirement that hazmat employers and employees have to fulfill once every 3 years.
-Any kind of hazmat training that you choose should include general awareness about hazardous materials, various training modules that are specific to the hazardous materials being handled, safety training, function-specific training, security awareness, and also in-depth security training whenever the need arises.
+Any kind of hazmat training that you choose should include general awareness about hazardous materials, various training modules specific to the hazardous materials being handled, safety training, function-specific training, security awareness, and in-depth security training whenever needed.

 General Awareness/Familiarization Training (49 CFR 172.704(a)(1))